 Key governance issues include (but are not limited to): Ownership structure, share classes, board representation/diversity and Human rights policy.

-decisions based

-on factors such

-as investment

-objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-Good governance

-practices include sound management structures employee relations, remuneration of staff and tax compliance.
+include sound management structures, employee relations. remuneration of staff and tax compliance.